Individual Voluntary Arrangement (IVA).

 Any adult in England and Wales who is insolvent may apply for an IVA to their creditors for approval.

-IVA’s For Employed and Self-Employed – Do differences Exist?
+IVA’s For Employed and Self-Employed – Do differences exist?

 IVA’s for employed and self-employed are similar.

-Seasonality – Freelancers often experience seasonal trends which affect their income and how the resource of their business utilised.
+Seasonality – Freelancers often experience seasonal trends which affect their income and how the resource of their business is utilised.
 So when setting out an IVA for a self-employed person, this has to be taken into account.

 Omitting creditors relating to everyday trade. – Creditors who continually supply a self-employed person will often push for payment past the IVA approval.
 So, by allowing certain creditors, exclusion from the IVA may cause problems down the line.
-Careful consideration required by the Licensed Insolvency Practitioner as this allows a trading creditor a Trojan horse to charge interest and even potential legal action outside of the legally binding IVA.
+Careful consideration required by the Licensed Insolvency Practitioner, as this allows a trading creditor a Trojan horse to charge interest and even potential legal action outside of the legally binding IVA.

 How Does An IVA Affect Your Credit Rating?

-Once in an IVA, you may experience difficulty, accessing short term credit.
+Once in an IVA, you may experience difficulty accessing short term credit.
 However, you possibly may obtain credit for personal household goods and services.